-Leases entered into prior to military service, by a service member who has received permanent change of station orders or is being deployed for not less than 90 days, may be terminated with a 30 day written notice and a copy of his or her military orders submitted to the landlord or the landlord's agent.
+Leases entered into prior to military service, by a service member who has received permanent change of station orders or is being deployed for not less than 90 days, may be terminated with a 30 day written notice.
 If the rent is paid monthly, the termination is effective 30 days after the first date on which the next rental payment is due subsequent to the date when notice is delivered.
-If a servicemember lessee dies while in military service, the spouse of a lease may terminate within one year of the death.

 For example, if the rent is due on the 5th of each month and notice is given on April 15th, the termination is effective on June 5th.
 Member must pay extra month rent because notice was not 30 days before the next rental payment was due.